Photo Scanning Services

 What is the best way to prepare my photos?

 We do not have strict requirements for how to prepare your photos, but it works great to organize into groups using zippered plastic bags which you can use a marker to title the bag or make a title card to place inside each bag.
+We will create a custom titled folder of digital images for each titled group of photos.
 Here is a link to some more tips for preparing your project.

 What scanning resolution do you use?